Trumpworld Assumes the Whistleblower Is a Man | Washingtonian (DC)

 On the reporting side of Fox’s operation, the whistleblower’s identity has been treated with standard journalistic ambiguity.
 But at night, when the network broadcasts its murderer’s row of fire-breathing opinionators and their guests from the Trump Cinematic Universe—some of whom are central figures in the scandal itself—the consensus is so clear that it’s simply taken to be obvious: The CIA official is clearly a male CIA official.
 The mysterious whistleblower is actually Mr. Whistleblower.

 The examples come from many of Trump’s favored Fox personas—and suggest they may have shaped his thinking.
-Below, italics have been added for emphasis:

 On Wednesday, panelists on The Five discussed the whistleblower’s identity.
 “This is one highly paid, highly connected media-type, who may or may not have been a CIA guy at some point in his life,” said Geraldo Rivera, examining all his assumptions about the whistleblower except for the most subconscious one.
 “He’s the one who’s taking the information from all different people in the White House.”
 On Fox and Friends, Rivera called the whistleblower “a rotten snitch,” immediately adding, “I’d love to wap him—but that’s another story.”
 On another episode of the show, Fox personality Brian Kilmeade took things a more creative direction: The whistleblower “could be that guy” who wrote the famous anonymous New York Times column.